MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-admin-manage-messages-files.md

 This action isn't available for email messages that have already been released (the **Release status** value is **Released**).

-If you don't release or remove a message, it will be automatically deleted from quarantine after the date shown in the **Expires** column.
+If you don't release or remove a message, it's automatically deleted from quarantine after the date shown in the **Expires** column.

 - You can't release a message to the same recipient more than once.
 - When you select individual original recipients to receive the released message, you can select only recipients who haven't already received the released message.